SFB1252/talks/workshops/06-preregistration/README.md

 ## Overview

-This workshop covers the principles and practice of preregistration in research, focusing on how to plan and document research designs before data collection to enhance transparency and reproducibility.
+Principles and practice of preregistration in research.
+Planning and documenting research designs before data collection to enhance transparency and reproducibility.

 ## Learning Objectives

-- Understand the importance of preregistration for research integrity
+- Importance of preregistration for research integrity
-- Learn how to write effective preregistration documents
+- Writing effective preregistration documents
-- Explore different preregistration platforms and templates
+- Different preregistration platforms and templates
-- Practice creating preregistration plans for various study types
+- Creating preregistration plans for various study types

 ## Materials